Lindsay is a working actress and honors graduate of Texas Christian University with a Bachelor of Fine Arts degree in Theatre: Film/TV.

 Based on the play by Joseph Schrank and Philip Dunning, Page Miss Glory is the first of four films Marion made at Warner Bros. after ending her long professional association with MGM.
 She plays the role of Loretta Dalrymple, a naive country girl who fulfills her dream of living in NYC by working as a maid in an upscale hotel.
 While working at the hotel, she happens to meet professional con men Click Wiley and Ed Olsen.
-The two men have been staying in the hotel for some time but, are quickly running out of money.
+The two men have been staying at the hotel for some time but, are quickly running out of money.
 In an attempt to win enough money to pay their bills, the two con men enter a national beauty contest by submitting a composite photograph of Hollywood starlets under the fake name, Dawn Glory.
 When their plan works and Dawn Glory wins the contest, the press insist on meeting the lovely Dawn in person.
 In order to solve this new problem, plain little Loretta gets pulled in to their scheme to become the fictitious Dawn Glory.
 Although Loretta doesn’t care much for fame, becoming Dawn Glory does have the potential of giving her a real chance with her crush, Bingo Nelson (Dick Powell), a famous pilot who has already announced his affection for the beautiful Dawn.
 Unfortunately for Loretta, her possible relationship with Bingo is not very high on Click and Ed’s priorities.
 Warner Bros., actually, bought the rights to this fun screwball comedy specifically for Marion and it's easy to see why.
 Few actresses of the studio era could have pulled off the extreme transformation from the plain Loretta to the gorgeous Dawn Glory quite as easily as Marion does.
-Page Miss Glory marked the very first time Marion got a chance to work opposite Dick Powell, her real-life celebrity crush.
+Page Miss Glory, also, marked the very first time Marion got a chance to work opposite Dick Powell, her real-life celebrity crush.
 Powell, himself, was very aware of Marion’s attraction to him and kept a safe distance from her off-screen to avoid possibly angering a jealous William Randolph Hearst.

 5. "Cain and Mabel" (1936)